ajwdewit/agera5tools/doc/user_guide.rst

       Incrementally updates the AgERA5 database by daily downloads from the CDS

     Options:
       -c, --to_csv   Write AgERA5 data to compressed CSV files.
+      -d, --dry-run  Do not run mirror but only check for days to update.
       --help         Show this message and exit.

 When running the `mirror` command on a database with a few days missing, it will update the database and report on the number of days missing.
 Detailed information can be found in the log files.